Share this Post

 - Set up a code editor on your machine, so you can begin to figure out how it works

 - Set up an account with Codepen.
-They let you build-out projects, run tests and practice frontend development skills - in a great interface
+They let you build-out projects, run tests and practice frontend

 - Start to learn some of the basics of command-lines